queryluke/masseffect-5e-data/data/mods/stunner.md

   - SMG
 type: Weapon
 ---
 In addition to its other properties, this weapon is also considered a melee weapon.
-Successful melee attacks deal 1d6 bludgeoning + 1d4 piercing damage and if the target is maintaining a concentration spell it automatically fails its saving throw to maintain the spell.
+Successful melee attacks deal 1d6 bludgeoning + 1d4 piercing damage and if the target is maintaining a concentration power it automatically fails its saving throw to maintain the power.